cern-nextgen/wp1.7-github-ci-gpu/README.md

-# wp1.7-github-ci-gpu
+# wp1.7-soa-wrapper-image
-Docker image builder for github ci pipelines using GPUs.
+Docker image for the github action of the repo [wp1.7-soa-wrapper](https://github.com/cern-nextgen/wp1.7-soa-wrapper).